 The whole point behind this is that you either accept behavior you cannot change, or get away from behavior you know won’t change.
 But it’s sort of foolish stay in a situation where you can’t accept someone and the behavior they refuse to change because you’re setting yourself up for disappointment and pain.

 You’ll argue a lot and likely get nowhere.
 When you accept another’s behavior, even if you don’t agree with it, you take away your resistance to it.
 It frees you from worrying about it.
-For example in a previous episode, I talked about my friend who curses a lot.
+For example in a previous episode of my podcast, I talked about my friend who curses a lot.
 Well, I accepted that it is who he is.
-And now it doesn’t bother me like it did at one time.
+And now it doesn’t bother me as it did at one time.
 It’s just the way he is!

 Turns out I had a limited perspective.
 I still prefer not cursing, but it no longer bothers me because I’ve accepted it as a behavior of his.